IreneKilgannon/pands-project/README.md

 __Why is correlation important?__

 When choosing the variables to use for predictive modelling and machine learning it is important to understand how the variables interact together to decide what features are important.
-The value of the correlation coefficient gives guidance on the best variables to choose as highly correlated variables will give more accurate models than poorly correlated variables.
+The value of the correlation coefficient gives guidance on the best variables to choose as highly correlated variables give more accurate models than poorly correlated variables.

 It is important to note that correlation does not mean causation.
 This means even though x and y are correlated, x does not necessarily cause y.
-There could be other variables, called [confounding variables](https://www.scribbr.com/methodology/confounding-variables/) involved which are related to the variables of interest which could lead to misleading results.
+There could be other variables, called [confounding variables](https://www.scribbr.com/methodology/confounding-variables/) involved which are related to the variables of interest that could lead to misleading results.

 Before the correlation coefficient is calculated it is important to create a scatter plot with a line of best fit (also known as a regression line or a trend line) to verify if there is a linear or a non-linear relationship between the data points.
 The most commonly used method to calculate the correlation coefficient, the [Pearson method correlation](https://www.youtube.com/watch?v=k7IctLRiZmo) is only suitable for linear plots.
 Please note that it is the spread of the data around the regression line that indicates if there is good correlation between the variables.
 The data points for variables with a high correlation coefficient will be closer to the trend line.